 The build server is accessible with the ip: build.mcmiddleearth.com Not currently no. The current version of Minecraft Windows 10 Edition does not support user generated texture packs, and have to be released by Mojang themselves.
+Our server does not use a Modpack but you can use mods such as optifine or minimaps.
+The server usually uses the latest version of Minecraft.
 A list of all the official servers can be found within this resource posted here.
 To make things easier for you, this is a quick overview:

 Build Server: build.mcmiddleearth.com